 It is a horrific fact that Native American women are 2.5 times more likely to experience sexual assault than any other ethnic group in the U.S. This is simply not okay.
-We are determined to raise awareness of the sexual violence epidemic that has plagued tribal communities for far too long.
+We are determined to raise awareness of the sexual violence epidemic that has plagued tribal communities and Native Americans today for far too long.

 In a recent article published by The Guardian, Charon Asetoyer, CEO of the Native American Women’s Health Education Resource Center, was confronted with an inconceivable question by a young mother on the Yankton Sioux Reservation in Lake Andes, South Dakota.

 The question was: “What do I tell my daughter when she is raped?”